1jour1vin

 Wine rated (2025 guide) 100/100

-The Grand Vin Château Margaux 2022 is composed of 92% Cabernet Sauvignon, 6% Merlot and 2% Cabernet Franc, from just 40% of total production.
-Aged in new barrels, it boasts a remarkable pH of 3.61, which is low for the vintage, and an alcohol content of 14.3%, with a level of tannins unmatched since 2010.
-It brings another unrivalled level of purity, elegance and finesse.
-Quite simply, this is a sensational, legendary Margaux in the making.
-Crème de cassis, blue fruits, spring flowers, crayon and violets define the bouquet.
-The palate is full-bodied, with a complex profile, harmonious texture and perfect balance.
-Although it shows the ripe, pure and already approachable style of the vintage, I wouldn't be surprised to see it close up over the next 7-8 years, given its density and structure.
-It won't reach its tasting optimum for another 15 to 20 years.
-This should be one of those wines that evolves gracefully over the next 50-75 years.
+The Grand Vin Château Margaux 2022 is composed of 92% Cabernet Sauvignon, 6% Merlot, and 2% Cabernet Franc, sourced from only 40% of the total production.
+Aged in new barrels, it has a remarkable pH of 3.61, which is low for the vintage, and an alcohol content of 14.3%, with a level of tannins unmatched since 2010.
+It brings another level of purity, elegance, and finesse that is unmatched.
+It is quite simply a sensational Margaux and a legend in the making.
+Blackcurrant, blue berries, spring flowers, pencil lead and violet define the bouquet.
+The palate is full-bodied, with a complex profile, harmonious texture, and perfect balance.
+Although it has the ripe, pure, and already accessible style of the vintage, I would not be surprised to see it close up over the next 7 to 8 years, given its density and structure.
+It will not reach its drinking optimum for another 15 to 20 years.
+This should be one of those wines that evolves gracefully over the next 50 to 75 years.
 2040-2115

 Le Figaro vins